johnabernau/personal_site/content/about.md

 tags: []
 ---

-I am a PhD candidate in the [Department of Sociology](http://sociology.emory.edu/home/index.html) at [Emory University](http://www.emory.edu/home/index.html).
-I study how groups use language to solve social problems.
-My previous research has examined (1) how modern states differ in their public interpretations of national disasters, and (2) how country musicians use linguistic codes to signal group membership.
-In my dissertation (3) I develop a method for anchoring multiple word embedding spaces using the cosine similarity of target words.
-I use this to examine the American language of death and dying as it fluctuates in semantic-syntactic language space over time.
+I received my PhD from the [Department of Sociology](http://sociology.emory.edu/home/index.html) at [Emory University](http://www.emory.edu/home/index.html) and am currently a Digital Scholarship Fellow at the [Emory Center for the Study of Law and Religion](http://cslr.law.emory.edu/).
+My research examines how groups use language to solve social problems.
+My previous work examined (1) how modern states differ in their public interpretations of national disasters, and (2) how country musicians use linguistic codes to signal group membership.
+In my dissertation (3) I developed a method for anchoring multiple word embedding spaces using the cosine similarity of target words.
+I used this to examine the American language of death and dying as it fluctuates in semantic-syntactic language space over time.

 I am passionate about data visualization and research methods, and have led over 20 hours of training workshops in R. I also enjoy dogs, sailboats, and old-time music.